Help

 • Question and answer session moderated by Rahil Saeedi, CPCS

-The first 60 minutes of the webinar will be for presentations and the final 30 minutes will be reserved for audience questions.
+The first 60 minutes of the webinar were for presentations and the final 30 minutes were reserved for audience questions.

 Learning Objectives

-At the end of this webinar, participants will be able to:
+At the end of this webinar, participants can:

 • Analyze challenges associated with handing critical infrastructure failure from different stakeholders’ perspectives